GunnarKarlsson/SnipAndroidApp/README.md

     See the License for the specific language governing permissions and limitations under the License.

+    Artwork:

-    .png files are Copyright Gunnar Karlsson and are not covered by the Apache License.
+    Copyright © 2011 - 2013 Gunnar Karlsson.
+Artwork files are not covered by the Apache License.

+    ---

     ak33m.rpc library Copyright (c) 2007, Akeem Philbert (based on the work of (between others): Jesse Warden, Xavi Beumala, Renaun
 	Erickson, Carlos Rovira)